alan-turing-institute/uatk-spc/README.md

 - The latest version of Rust (1.58): [https://www.rust-lang.org/tools/install](https://www.rust-lang.org/tools/install)
 - [Poetry](https://python-poetry.org), for running a fork of the Python model
+  - If you have trouble installing Python dependencies -- especially on Mac M1 -- you can instead use [conda](https://docs.conda.io/projects/conda/en/latest/index.html)
 - The instructions assume you'e running in a shell on Linux or Mac, and have standard commands like `unzip` and `python3` available